abhisheks008/ML-Crate/Brain Stroke Prediction/README.md

 * seaborn - To visualise data
 * matplotlib - To visualise data
 * Sklearn - For Including ML Models
+* Voting Classifier - A Voting Classifier is a machine learning model that trains on an ensemble of numerous models and predicts an output (class) based on their highest probability of chosen class as the output.

 ## **Visualisations:** ##